-The projected Commonwealth contribution levels for fiscal years 2012 and 2013 listed in this section are materially different than those contribution levels projected in the Commonwealth's prior Official Statement dated December 9, 2008 and are subject to future revision.
+The projected Commonwealth contribution levels for fiscal years 2012 and 2013 listed in this section are different than those contribution levels projected in the Commonwealth's prior Official Statement dated May 19, 2009 and are subject to future revision.

 Prior to recent market downturns, both SERS and PSERS had generated strong investment returns: 17.2 percent for SERS for calendar year 2007 and 22.93 percent for PSERS in fiscal year 2007.
 However, in common with many other public pension systems in the United States, the recent global economic crisis and resulting recession have had a dramatic negative impact on PSERS and SERS' investment performance.
 At the most recent actuarial valuation on June 30, 2008, PSERS had generated a negative 2.82 percent annual return.
-In the second half of calendar year 2008, investment performance further deteriorated, such that PSERS' return on investments for the calendar year ended December 31, 2008 is estimated at negative 29.68 percent.
-Likewise, SERS' estimated return on investments for calendar year 2008 is negative 28.6 percent.
+In the second half of calendar year 2008, investment performance further deteriorated, such that PSERS' return on investments for the calendar year ended December 31, 2008 was negative 29.68 percent.
+Likewise, SERS' return on investments for calendar year 2008 was negative 28.7 percent.